Receiver SFTP Adapter Configuration – SAP BTP-IS & PI/PO

 sFTP Authentication using Password

-sFTP Authentication Method ‘Private Key’.
+SFTP Authentication Method ‘Private Key’.

 System Administrators (BASIS) maintain the SSH keys in Key Store under ‘Certificates and Keys‘ section of ‘Netweaver Administrator